Michigan Wolverines football: Notre Dame

 Michigan and Notre Dame began playing each other in 1887 in Notre Dame's first football game.
-The rivalry is notable due to the historical success of the football programs.
-Through the end of the 2017 season, Michigan is ranked No. 1 in wins and all-time winning percentage while Notre Dame is No. 2 in both categories.
-Both schools also claim 11 national championships.
-Michigan and Notre Dame have played in 42 contests, with Michigan holding a 25–17–1 advantage through the 2019 season.
+The rivalry is notable due to the historical success of the football programs, as Michigan and Notre Dame both claim 12 national championships each.
+Michigan and Notre Dame have played in 42 contests, with Michigan leading 25–17–1.
+The two teams last played in 2019, with the Wolverines defeating the Fighting Irish 45–14.

 Northwestern

 Michigan and Northwestern first played each other in 1892.
 In 2021, the two universities announced the creation of a new rivalry trophy to be awarded to the game's winner, the George Jewett Trophy.
-The trophy honors George Jewett, the first African-American player in Big Ten Conference history, who played for both schools.
-The game is the first FBS rivalry game named for an African-American player.
-Michigan holds a 59–15–2 advantage in the all-time series through the 2021 season.
+The trophy honors George Jewett, the first African American player in Big Ten Conference history, having played for both schools.
+The game is the first FBS rivalry game named for an African American player.
+Since the inception of the trophy, the Wolverines hold a 3–0 advantage.
+Michigan leads 61–15–2 in the all-time series, last playing in 2025.

+Illinois

+The rivalry between Illinois is one of Michigan's more historic, with the two schools having first played in 1898 and playing 73 consecutive years from 1924 to 1996.
+Michigan leads the all-time series, 72–24–2.
+The teams last played in 2024, with the Fighting Illini defeating the Wolverines 21-7 in Champaign; that university’s first win versus Michigan since 2009.

+Penn State

+Michigan's rivalry with Penn State is their newest, with the two schools having never played each other before the Nittany Lions joined the Big Ten in 1993.
+Many of the games have had Big Ten championship implications, with the two teams playing each season in the Big Ten east division, before the conference divisions were dissolved in 2024.
+Michigan leads the all-time series, 17–10.
+The two teams met most recently in 2023, when both teams came in ranked in the top ten in the College Football Playoff (CFP) rankings.
+Michigan went on to win 24-15 in Beaver Stadium under then-acting head coach Sherrone Moore, propelling the Wolverines to a national championship that season.

 Championships

 National championships

-Michigan has been selected 16 times as national champions from NCAA-designated major selectors, including twice by the major wire-service AP Poll.
-Michigan claims 11 (1901, 1902, 1903, 1904, 1918, 1923, 1932, 1933, 1947, 1948, and 1997) of these championships.
+Michigan has been selected 19 times as national champions by NCAA-designated major selectors, including 3 (1948, 1997, 2023) from the major wire-service: AP Poll and/or Coaches' Poll.
+Michigan claims 12 (1901, 1902, 1903, 1904, 1918, 1923, 1932, 1933, 1947, 1948, 1997, and 2023) of these championships.
 Before 1926, there were generally no contemporaneous selectors.

-The 1918 and 1923 teams were first selected in 1970 (Billingsley), while the 1903 and 1904 teams were first selected in 1980 by NCF (co-champions).
+Michigan has also been selected an additional seven times by various NCAA-designated "major selectors", in 1910, 1925, 1926, 1964, 1973, 1976, and 1985.

 Conference championships

-Michigan has won 44 conference championships, 18 outright and 26 shared.
+Michigan has won 45 conference championships, 19 outright and 26 shared.